smakesoska1/Application_for_Kindergarden/README.md

 ![readme](/src/main/resources/img/readme.png)

-This is simple kindergarden management application that is made with Java programming language and MySQL database.
+This is simple kindergarden management Maven application that is made with Java programming language and MySQL database.
 Depending on the type of users of the application, there are various management options:
 - overview of all children, activities, teachers and parents
 - adding and removing children from the kindergarden
 - adding and removing teachers from the kindergarden